 This year, the fraternity was fortunate enough to be recognized as being the most academically apt one on campus.
 Sigma Phi Epsilon achieved the highest fraternal GPA on campus with a new personal record of 3.04 and had the 5th highest GPA in all of URI Greek Life.

 However, Sigma Phi Epsilon is not settling for 5th.
 Like stated before, “striving for excellence has always been a staple of the Sigma Phi Epsilon creed” and due to this the fraternity is taking steps to increase its academic standings in the future.
 By having an average GPA of 3.52, the Executive Board hopes to lead by example and by having an incoming class with an average GPA of 3.4, Sigma Phi Epsilon is making strategic decisions to dominate the future academic playing field.

 Sigma Phi Epsilon understands that it is not a perfect fraternity, and never will be.
 However, it’s the institutional strive for perfection that keeps the brotherhood hungry for excellence.
 As the individual brothers of Sigma Phi Epsilon work to become balanced men, they collectively revolutionize what it means to be a SigEp.

-Gregory R. Husta V.P. of Communications
+Gregory R. Husta V.P. of Programming